surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

  **Image 3**
  ### 3. Reports

-To view the existing report in Acubi, Click on any specific report. it will display the report output and global filters used in reports.
+To view the existing report in Acubi, Click on any specific report,it will display the report output and global filters used in reports.

 **For instance** : Here we are selecting report Quantity_Sum_Bonus.